carpentries/maintainer-onboarding/episodes/03-technical.md

 > {: .solution}
 {: .challenge}

-## Previwing Changes and Rendering locally
+## Previewing Changes and Rendering locally

 Even for small changes, it is always a good idea to preview changes to make sure that everything is formatted correctly.
 There are